In this section

 Water can be regulated easily where irrigation is used.
 Methods include longer times between irrigations, shorter irrigations, using the correct size of nozzle or drip emitter, and preventing irrigation water from constantly contacting tree trunks.
-In Oregon nurseries, we have noticed that many of the same crops categorized as “low water users” also tend to be the ones with the most problems with Phytophthora diseases.
+In Oregon nurseries, many of the same crops categorized as “low water users” also tend to be the ones with the most problems with Phytophthora diseases.
 The reason is, they tend to be grown with plants that require more water and therefore receive too much irrigation during the production cycle.
 Arranging plants according to water use may help alleviate some of the chronic problems nurseries have with these diseases.

 Many times, the amount of water coming into the production system cannot be controlled.
 In these situations there are some simple techniques to conduct water away from root crowns and roots to prevent the kind of environment that favors Phytophthora.
 Methods include planting on raised beds or mounds, planting in permeable, well-drained soils, using highly porous potting mixes, tiling poorly drained fields, and sloping container beds.
 In each case, excess water drains away from root crowns and roots before Phytophthora can become a problem.
 In New York, planting raspberries on raised beds was as effective as chemical control of Phytophthora root rot.7